protocol/nft-website/docs/encyclopedia/part-1/types.md

   ![The project “Mutant Garden Seeders” by artist [Harm van den Dorpel](https://harm.work/) features generative works of art that mutate over time based on a mutation frequency trait. ([Source](https://seeder.mutant.garden/about))](/docs/images/encyclopedia/mutant.png)
   *The project “Mutant Garden Seeders” by artist [Harm van den Dorpel](https://harm.work/) features generative works of art that mutate over time based on a mutation frequency trait. ([Source](https://seeder.mutant.garden/about))*

+## Representation Types
-**Representation Types** - An NFT might just seem like a digital record or item, but it could also represent many different things if the right systems are in place.
+An NFT might just seem like a digital record or item, but it could also represent many different things if the right systems are in place.
 For instance, an NFT could represent a real-world physical object such as a t-shirt or a book.
 An NFT could even represent another NFT (often called a “wrapped” NFT).

 - **Redeemable** - A redeemable NFT is one that can be exchanged for another item, whether physical or digital.